Matthew-Hurrell/gear-addict/README.md

 ![Gear Addict Sign In Page](readme/images/gear-addict-sign-in-page.png)

 The sign-in page was created to allow users to sign into their account to access all of the Gear Addict features.
-On successful form submission the user is redirected to the home page.
+On successful form submission, the user is redirected back to the last page they were on.

 [Click here to view the user story](https://github.com/Matthew-Hurrell/gear-addict/issues/2)